wtarreau/bootterm/README.md

 $ (or "sudo make install" for a system-wide installation)
 ```

 The program comes with no other dependency than a basic libc and produces a single binary (`bt`).
 It can easily be cross-compiled by setting `CROSS_COMPILE` or `CC`, though the makefile only adds unneeded abstraction and could simply be bypassed (please check it, it's self-explanatory).
-It was tested on several Linux distros and platforms (i386, x86_64, arm, aarch64).
+It was tested on several Linux distros and platforms (i386, x86_64, arm, aarch64), on macOS, on FreeBSD 12 (arm64) and on AIX 5.1 (ppc).

 ## Using it